Research shows that massage during pregnancy can improve your baby’s health in 3 ways.

 Things To Avoid In Massage During Pregnancy

-Even though massage during pregnancy can help you a lot, it is imperative to take precautions and don’t do anything that can prove harmful to you or your baby.
+Even though massage during pregnancy can help you a lot, it is imperative to take precautions and don’t do anything that can prove harmful to your baby.
 Certain things must be avoided, and certain procedures should be followed.

 - It is crucial to tell your massage therapist that you are pregnant, even if you have just conceived.
 The massage therapist will then make sure that they don’t exert pressure on any sensitive point.